 Given the deteriorating weather situation, only two of the ten originally entered for the 100km (62.1 miles) attempted to run beyond the marathon distance.
 Top adventure runner, Christian Schiester (Austria) took the 100km title in 19:58:14 hrs with Susan Holliday (Great Britain) becoming the first woman ever to complete the distance in Antarctica.

-Both overall winners of the Marathon and 100k will receive Kobold expedition watches for their efforts in the snow.
+Both overall winners of the Marathon and 100k received Kobold expedition watches for their efforts in the snow.

 The fourth Antarctic Ice Marathon & 100km races are scheduled to take place on December 12th and 15th, 2008.
 The marathon is a member of the Association of International Marathons & Road Races (AIMS) and the 100km race is the only International Association of Ultrarunners (IAU) labelled event in the Antarctic.
 Both races are also the only running events within the Antarctic Circle and take place in 24-hour daylight.